Aircraft routing and crew pairing: updated algorithms at Air France: Column generation approach to crew pairing

-Given a set $\legSet$ of flight legs, solving the Crew Pairing problem consists in selecting pairings so that each leg $\leg$ in $\legSet$ belongs to exactly one of them.
-Air France working rules impose that the proportion of long pairings in the solution is non-greater than a quantity $\alpha$, and that the proportion of long duties is non-greater than a quantity $\beta$.
+Operating a pairing $p$ in $\pairingSet$ has a cost $c_{p}$ that corresponds to crew wages and hotel nights.
+Given a set $\legSet$ of flight legs, solving the crew pairing problem consists in selecting a collection of feasible pairings of minimum total cost so that each leg $\leg$ in $\legSet$ belongs to exactly one of them, and so that the following global constraints are satisfied: The proportion of long pairings in the solution is less than or equal to a quantity $\alpha$, and the proportion of long duties is at most a quantity $\beta$.

+Our purpose here is to introduce the main modeling ideas and not to get into details of the intricacies of the IR-OPS and Air France regulations.
+In the rest of the paper, we therefore present these ideas on a simplified problem with only the four illustrating rules \ref{rule:length}, \ref{rule:Paris}, \ref{rule:NbLegs}, and \ref{rule:FlyingTime}.
+All the other rules are also taken into account in the numerical results.